Academic Catalog

 Responsibilities of Borrowers

 The requirements are the same as for the subsidized Federal Direct Loan.
 However, the borrower is responsible for interest that accrues while in school.
-Interest may be capitalized.
+More information regarding interest rates and associated fees can be found on the FSA website

 Federal Direct Parent Loan for Undergraduate Students (PLUS)